ome/bioformats/components/native/bf-cpp/readme.txt

 Please be patient, as the build may require several minutes to complete.

+BUILD RESULTS

-Afterwards, a new subdirectory called "build" will contain the following files:
+Afterwards, the build subdirectory will contain the following files:

 1) libjace.so / libjace.jnilib / jace.dll : Jace shared library
 2) libbfjace.so / libbfjace.dylib / bfjace.dll : Bio-Formats C++ bindings